Creatives, educators & cultural professionals are being called to lead in response to today’s intersecting environmental & social challenges.

 ONE-TO-ONE MENTORING

-Cathy Fitzgerald PhD has offered bespoke private mentoring for creative professionals for many years.
+Cathy Fitzgerald, PhD, has offered bespoke private mentoring for creative professionals for many years.

 See details of her popular ecoiteracy mentoring services here: